 Getting help from the truly creative

 I also wanted some current visual elements, and long before I actually started on the cover art had decided to include the political cartoons of Honest Politician, the Instagram handle of Sam Olmsted, obtaining his permission.

 I selected a cartoon with no text, one I thought would still be clear at a reduced size to include on the cover.
-I thought about adding the additional credits to the cover (for myself as co-author and Sam as cartoonist) by scrawling them on a Post-It note stuck to the “old” book cover.
+I thought about adding the credit to the cover for Sam as cartoonist by scrawling it on a Post-It note stuck to the “old” book cover.
 But my penmanship leaves much to be desired, and after looking at a mock-up version I decided I liked the look of the strip of Scotch tape holding a “type-written” scrap of paper.
 It was a choice, and I wasn’t going back to make more changes.
 (Or so I thought.)

 The print version of your book will need a front cover, back cover, and something for the spine of the book.
 Amazon is very helpful in providing book cover templates depending on the size of paperback you choose, and the number of pages your book will be.
 If the spine of the book doesn’t match the size of your book, it will bleed onto the front or rear covers, or vice versa.

 The Kindle version needs only a “front” cover.
 This could be exactly the same as the front cover from the print version, but you have to keep in mind that actual Kindle readers display only black & white (or grayscale), so choosing colors and elements of the cover for contrast is important.

 The Audible version needs cover art that is perfectly square, and they really frown on simply using your regular front cover with black (or blank or white) space on the sides to make it square, so some re-design is necessary.
 It’s also important to know that the Audible cover art is going to be displayed really small, at least until the reader/listener has purchased and downloaded the title, so less really is more here.